-She is an emerging Aboriginal artist and currently confirmed as a candidate in the Doctor of Philosophy in Fine Art at the Queensland College of Art Griffith University.
-Her previous studies include a Bachelor of Contemporary Indigenous Art (CAIA) / Fine Art with Honours and a university medal in 2017.
-In the past Venessa studied a Certificate in Honours at the National Art School.
+She is currently a confirmed as a candidate in the Doctor of Philosophy in Fine Art at the Queensland College of Art Griffith University.
+Her previous studies include a Bachelor of Contemporary Indigenous Art (CAIA) / Fine Art with honours and a university medal in 2017.
+In the past Venessa studied a Certificate in Visual Art with honours at the National Art School.
 This was at a time when there were no accredited Aboriginal identified visual art courses in Australia.
-Venessa has become an archivist and her First Nations research is leading to a diverse oeuvre of gestural painting, drawing, collage, frottage, photography, video and installations.
-She is highly engaged in experiencing significant sites to reveal a continuity of cultural materiality and languages, coexisting with the colonial trove.

 Recent and upcoming exhibitions, projects and publications

-2018: Aboriginal Art Award at the Leo Kelly Blacktown Arts Centre.
+2018: Aboriginal Art Award at the Leo Kelly Blacktown Arts Prize.

 2018: Campbelltown Art Centre, selected for Fishers Ghost Art Prize.

 2019: Budbury Baragal Ngurra Darami (Budbury’s Paddock from long ago) a solo exhibition at the Camden Museum in conjunction with the 2018 National Heritage Festival.

 2019: Published in the Journal of the Camden Historical Society: Budbury Baragal Ngurra Darami (Budbury’s Paddock from long ago).